deltachat/deltachat-pages/es/help.md

 if you set a [signature text](#signature).

+### ¿Para qué sirve la configuración "Enviar autocopia"?

+Sending a copy of your messages to yourself ensures that you receive your own messages on all devices.
+If you have multiple devices and don't turn it on, you see only the messages from other people, and the messages you send from the current device.

+La copia se envía a la bandeja de entrada y luego se mueve a la carpeta DeltaChat; no se coloca en la carpeta "Enviados".
+Delta Chat *nunca* carga nada en la carpeta Enviados porque esto significaría cargar un mensaje dos veces (una a través de SMTP y otra a través de IMAP en la carpeta Enviados).

+La configuración predeterminada para "Enviar autocopia" es "no".

+### ¿Por qué puedo elegir monitorear la carpeta "Enviados"?

+La única razón por la que uno quiere ver la carpeta Enviados es si está utilizando otro programa de correo (como Thunderbird) a la vez que su aplicación Delta Chat, y desea que su MUA también participe en conversaciones de chat.

+However, we recommend using the Delta Chat Desktop Client; you can download it on [get.delta.chat](https://get.delta.chat).
+The option to watch the "Sent" folder might go away in the future.
+It was introduced at a time where there was no Delta Chat Desktop client available on all platforms.

+### ¿Por qué puedo elegir no monitorear la carpeta DeltaChat?

+Algunas personas usan Delta Chat como un cliente de correo electrónico normal y desean mantener los correos en la bandeja de entrada, en lugar de la carpeta DeltaChat.
+Si deshabilita "Monitorear carpeta DeltaChat", también debe deshabilitar "mover automáticamente a la carpeta DeltaChat".
+De lo contrario, eliminar mensajes o configuraciones de dispositivos múltiples podría no funcionar correctamente.

 ### ¿Delta Chat es compatible con Protonmail / Tutanota / Criptext?

 - Yes and No.